folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 We have seen that Haskell allows for the definition of flexible embedded domain-specific languages, and makes it easy to transform between different representations of our programs using among others `Monad.Free`.

-Finally, we've discussed how this implementation can be used for concurrent debugging.
+Finally, we have discussed how this implementation can be used for concurrent debugging.
 With more focus on the user experience, a solid concurrent debugging can be built on the foundations presented here.